logos

 Please note that in order to be considered for WA Grant for Apprenticeship (WG-A):

-• and cannot have used 5 years of Washington College Grant (WCG)/WA Grant (WG-A) eligibility
+• Cannot have used 6 years of Washington College Grant (WCG) / WA Grant (WG-A) eligibility

 IMPORTANT NOTE *